populationgenomics/team-docs/playbooks/hail_batch.md

 1. Check the job web UI page to see what instance (i.e., worker) the job is running on, which will be something like _batch-worker-default-abcde_.
 1. Go to the [Google console](https://console.cloud.google.com/), switch to the hail project, and go to the VM Instance page (which can usually be found just by searching for _abcde_).
 1. From there, obtain the appropriate `gcloud compute ssh …` command to SSH into the worker.
 1. Once logged on to the worker, attach to Hail's Docker container by identifying it via `docker ps` and attaching with `docker exec -it CONTAINERHASH bash`.
-(This step may or may not be strictly necessary.)
+(This step may or may not be strictly necessary.
+You may need to run `sudo usermod -a -G docker $USER` and log out and in again to use docker.)
 1. Now identify the Unix processes that correspond to the wedged job and are identifiably wedged themselves, and **carefully** terminate these processes in the usual `kill -9` way.

 Linked discussions: